Existence and density of typical Hodge loci: Recollections

 \section{Recollections}

-We now review notions from variational Hodge theory; we refer to \cite{voi} and \cite{ggk} for a detailed account of the theory.
-The first two subsections recall the basic notions, and the subsequent two subsections will review more recent results which we will need for our proofs. \begin{notation} For an algebraic group $\G$ over $\Q$, we denote by $\G^\ad$ its adjoint group and $\G^\der$ its derived subgroup. $\G(\R)^+$ will denote the preimage by $\G \rightarrow \G^\ad$ of $\G^\ad(\R)^+$ (where the superscript $^+$ denotes the identity component for the real analytic topology).
-Finally, $\G(\Q)^+$ is defined to be $\G(\R)^+ \cap \G(\Q)$. \end{notation}
+We now review notions from variational Hodge theory; we refer to \cite{voi}, \cite{ggk}, \cite{klingler_atyp} and \cite{klingicm} for a detailed account of the theory.
+The first two subsections recall the basic notions, and the subsequent two subsections will review more recent results which we will need for our proofs.
+Before starting, let us emphasize on the following:

+\begin{remark} In this work, we are only interested on proving analytic density results for Hodge loci in the base $S$ of some $\Z$-VHS.
+In particular, to prove them, we are free to replace the base $S$ by: \begin{itemize} \item[(i)] some non-empty Zariski open subset, as $S$ being irreducible, such a subset will be analytically dense in $S$; \item[(ii)] some finite étale covering, as the image of an analytically dense subset of the cover will remain such in $S$. \end{itemize} We will do such substitutions freely in the sequel. \end{remark}

+\begin{notation} For an algebraic group $\G$ over $\Q$, we denote by $\G^\ad$ its adjoint group, by $\G^\der$ its derived subgroup, and by $\G(\R)^+$ the identity component for the real analytic topology.
+Finally, we define $\G(\Q)^+$ to be $\G(\R)^+ \cap \G(\Q)$. \end{notation}